-- · In recent years, the office market has been driven by demand for government office space.
-Private-sector development has been extremely limited. - · Regionally, most new office development is targeted towards medical users.
+• In recent years, the office market has been driven by demand for government office space.

+• Regionally, most new office development is targeted towards medical users.
 As the third largest City in the state and the home of a large hospital system, Joliet is well positioned to expand into this market segment.
-Specific healthcare needs will continue to evolve tied to changing demographics and increases in older residents.
+Specific healthcare needs will continue to evolve tied to